 Unfortunately, Argus doesn't work with any other third-party devices.
 You can, however, add multiple Argus cameras to the same app.
 In fact, you can even save a little dough by buying multiple cameras at once.

 So if Argus doesn't play with others, how does it compete with others?
 My number one concern with Argus is security and this isn't something that concerns me as much with other brands including Arlo and Canary.
 Most of my concerns are a non-issue at the moment since cloud service is to be launched.
 However, Reolink isn't sharing any information about device encryption or security, and they are based out of Hong Kong.
 In recent hacker attacks, many of the devices involved came from China.

 Beyond security concerns, it compares well to other wireless cameras including Arlo, Canary Flex, and Butterfleye.
-Not only is it the cheapest option, but it is not dependent on a base station, it offers two-way audio, a decent battery life (assuming they can live up to their promise), and night vision.
+Not only is it the cheapest option, but it is not dependent on a base station, it offers two-way audio, a decent battery life (will update with our official battery life soon), and night vision.
 Where it loses is that it can't connect to other third-party devices, lacks cloud storage, and smart motion features including zones, learning, and geofencing.

 A Quick Summary